Workshops

 Critical Thinking Methods in the Built Environment

-Next available course: 14 Jul | 26 Jul
+Next available course: 09 May | 27 Jun

-This workshop introduces participants to different approaches to the built environment in critical social sciences and humanities.
+This Online workshop introduces participants to different approaches to the built environment in critical social sciences and humanities.
 The main objective is to give participants the tools to situate their own understanding of the built environment – shaped by different social and educational backgrounds – with wider parallel understandings in society.
 The workshop’s approach is based on experiential learning, rather than reading or design work, allowing participants to gain a grasp on basic critical thinking methods through walking, note-taking, photography, film, sound, and geotagging.

 More

-Next available course: 30 Jun | 12 Jul
+Next available course: 11 Jul | 25 Jul

 This workshop introduces co-production as a transformative approach in urban upgrading, offering an alternative to traditional top-down planning models.
 By focusing on collaborative partnerships between local communities and various stakeholders, the workshop demonstrates how co-production can foster more equitable, sustainable, and resilient urban spaces.
 Through a blend of theoretical exploration, practical applications, and hands-on exercises, participants will engage with methodological tools, co-planning practices, and research techniques.
 The workshop also addresses barriers and challenges in co-production, equipping participants with the skills to contribute to a fairer and more sustainable built environment.